-Phi Kappa Phi Treated Children to Books at Halloween
+Phi Kappa Phi Treat Children to Books at Halloween

 Once a year Austin Peay becomes a G.H.O.S.T town!
 G.H.O.S.T., "Great Halloween Options for Safe Trick or Treating," is a longtime tradition at APSU, sponsored by the Student Government Association.
 Originally intended for the children of APSU students, faculty and staff, G.H.O.S.T also draws children from the local community.
-According to officials, hundreds of children trick or treat at APSU each year.
-In 2003, however, little goblins visiting the University campus on the evening of Oct.
-31 for the traditional Halloween sweets were treated to something new, in addition to the usual candy.
+According to officials, hundreds of children trick or treat at APSU each year for the traditional Halloween sweets were treated to something new, in addition to the usual candy.

 Thanks to the efforts of the APSU chapter of the Honor Society of Phi Kappa Phi, children trick-or-treating on the APSU campus were given age-appropriate books by PKP members.